SerendipifyMe/GroupDiscoveryAppTemplate/README.md

 [Serendipify.Me](http://serendipify.me) is a simple service developed to facilitate private interests matching is transient groups.

-**You want this for your mobile application** if you intend to build a stronger user community, and to enable your users to discover common interests and initiate partnerships and friendships from within your application.
+**You want this for your mobile application** if you intend to build a stronger user community, and to enable your users to **discover common interests and initiate partnerships and friendships from within your application**.

 WE make available an API (detailed below) that implements the for group search, matching, and people discovery.
 Serendipify.Me is effectively the *Match.com* for your user base.